molgenis/spatial_fat/README.md

 ```

-Or in python like this
+Or in scanpy like this
 ```python
 def read_slices(slices_loc, slices, counts_file='filtered_feature_bc_matrix.h5', do_norm=True, do_dimruc=True):
     """read ST slices, do QC, and put them in a list